 For people with mental health problems such as depression and anxiety, exercise can positively impact their mood and overall health.

 More than boosting your mood, exercising can help reduce loneliness and anxiety.

 Exercising alone can be lonely, especially when the voice in your head constantly tells you to give up.
 However, a friend encouraging you to keep going can motivate you to pursue what you’ve started.

 If you’ve ever attended a class at a gym, you know that the positive energy spreads through the place like wildfire, creating an upbeat environment for everyone around.
 Being part of a community provides physical, mental, and social benefits, which boosts motivation and improves your overall health.

 7. Helps You Adjust To New Surroundings

 Making new friends after you’ve moved to a new city or town isn’t an easy undertaking.
-That’s why medical professionals suggest taking part in fitness activities or programs as a way to get to know others in your vicinity.
+That’s why medical professionals suggest participating in fitness activities or programs to get to know others in your vicinity.
 Working out also presents an excellent opportunity for healthy social interactions.
 As you see others try to reach their goals as you do, you’ll become more connected with them on a whole new level.